roadiz/BaseTheme/README.md

 *No node-type will be shipped and no node too.*

 * **Find and replace** `BaseTheme` over this folder using your own theme name
-* Rename `BaseThemeApp.php` and this folder according to your theme name
+* Rename `BaseThemeApp.php`, javascript files (`static/js/pages/` & `static/js/pages/blocks/`) and this folder according to your theme name
 * Do not forget to `npm install` in your `static` folder.

-A common node-type called 'Page' will be installed with this theme, his controller is located in `Controllers/ExampleController.php` and his twig template in `Resources/views/types/page.html.twig`.
+A common node-type called 'Page' will be installed with this theme, his controller is located in `Controllers/PageController.php` and his twig template in `Resources/views/types/page.html.twig`.
+We also created a LESS (`static/css/pages/page.less`) and a javascript file (`static/js/pages/base-theme-page.class.js`) for this node-type.

 If you need others node-type, duplicate theses files and rename them.

 ## JS + LESS